TechnoSavage/runZero/attributes_by_integration.md

 ## Splunk

-### From runZero Splunk API to Splunk sotre connector
+### From runZero Splunk API to Splunk store connector

 ```
 addresses